 Don’t you just love pancakes?
 I do.
 However, all the pouring and flipping just takes forever.
 I have made a keto skillet pancake that is so super easy that you could even have this for a weekday dinner.
 What?
 Pancakes for dinner?!
-It only takes a couple minutes to prepare and 15 minutes to bake and dinner is done.
-I love easy no fuss dinner, especially ones as tasty as this skillet pancake.
+It only takes a couple of minutes to prepare and 15 minutes to bake and dinner is done.
+I love easy no-fuss dinner, especially ones as tasty as this skillet pancake.

 Not Exactly German Pancakes But Still Delish

 My husband used to make German pancakes for dinner (or Sunday brunch) before we started keto.
-I wanted to create something similar to that, but in keto form.
+I wanted to create something similar to that but in keto form.
 This is not exactly German pancakes, but it is close and delicious just the same.
 In the German pancakes that my husband would make he would put sliced apples in it.
-To make it more keto friendly I have added mixed berries instead and topped it with whipped cream (we used to do that anyway before) or you could dust it with powdered erythritol.
+To make it more keto-friendly I have added mixed berries instead and topped it with whipped cream (we used to do that anyway before) or you could dust it with powdered erythritol.